-In this way, PLR plays an important role in allowing authors in developing nations to continue writing in their national languages, particularly where there may be a wide range of linguistic and cultural traditions within a and all they do for literacy by helping to ensure a continued supply of books.
+In this way, PLR plays an important role in allowing authors in developing nations to continue writing in their national languages, particularly where there may be a wide range of linguistic and cultural traditions within a single country.
+This simultaneously supports libraries and all they do for literacy by helping to ensure a continued supply of books.